 Acne scarring results when the healing process after an acne infection goes array.
 After the skin is inflamed by the acne lesion, fibrosis can occur.
-This is made worse when patient repeatedly pick or squeeze their lesions.
+This is made worse when patients repeatedly pick or squeeze their lesions.
 Picking causes repeated trauma and increased inflammation while squeezing can drive infectious material deep into the wound again causing more inflammation.
-Fibrotic repair of the lesions lead to the textural changes associated with acne scarring.
+Fibrotic repair of the lesions leads to the textural changes associated with acne scarring.

 The main thing to understand is that acne scarring lesions tend to be very deep in the skin.
 To give an idea of scale, most human hairs are about 100-200 microns thick.
 Acne lesions normally extend between 800-2000 microns (.8mm-2mm) into the skin.
 This fact alone explains why most acne scar treatments are minimally effective.

 Acne Scarring Solutions